AndriesJacobus/IMY310GroupChapterhouse/README.md

-# IMY310GroupChapterhouse
+# Chapterhouse, THE group for IMY 310 at the University of Pretoria

-Human Computer Interaction Group
+Human Computer Interaction development